 Restless or fidgety sleepers may accidentally dislodge or unplug a clipped-on alarm unit.
 Thankfully, the DRI Sleeper® Eclipse alarm comes with a wireless alarm unit that is placed on a bedside table or other furniture in the room.
 When the alarm sounds, the child must wake up completely and get up to turn their alarm off.

 DRI Sleeper® alarms will work for deep sleepers.

-The DRI Sleeper® Excel alarm comes with an alarm unit that fastens to the shoulder of pyjamas.
-Its loudness, frequency and positioning are maximally alerting for heavy sleepers, and will effectively awaken most children.
-In rare cases that the DRI Sleeper® does not wake your child, you may have to undergo an additional step in treatment.
+The DRI Sleeper® Excel alarm comes with an alarm unit that clips to the shoulder of pyjamas.
+Its loudness, frequency and positioning are maximally alerting for heavy sleepers and will effectively awaken most children.
+In rare cases that the DRI Sleeper® does not wake your child, you may have to undertake an additional step in treatment.
 When you hear the alarm, go into the room, turn on the light and wake the child — leave the alarm beeping.
 This will teach the child to form a connection between the sound of the alarm and waking up so that they learn to do so unaided.
-The treatment strategy can then continue as normal.
+The night toilet-training strategy can then continue as normal.